hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - n = 100, n! / (n^2 .
 2^n) ~ 10^120
     - Space Complexity: O(n .
 2^n):
         - The dynamic programming table has n .
 2^n cells
-- **TSP: Branch-and-Bound**:
+- **TSP: Branch-and-Bound** technique:
-    - It can be viewed as a generalization of backtracking for optimization problems
+    - It can be viewed as a generalization of backtracking technique:
+        - The backtracking technique is usually used fro solving decisions problems
+        - The branch-and-bound technique is usually used for **optimization problems**
     - We grow a tree of partial solutions
     - At each node of the recursion tree,
         - We check whether the current partial solution can be extended to a solution which is better than the best solution found so far